Business Owners Policy: How Does It Benefit LLCs?

 If you regularly take payments from your customers via credit and debit cards, you will want to add data breach insurance to your policy.
 Many cybercriminals like to target small to mid-sized businesses that may have vulnerabilities in their systems.

 In the event that a cybercriminal gets a hold of your information, data breach insurance can help pay for costs related to responding to a cyber-attack.
-Most cyber insurance policies, or data breach insurance, can cover the cost of notifying customers and affected parties, legal fees, and fines.
+Most cyber insurance policies, or data breach insurance, can cover the cost of notifying customers and affected parties as well as help to cover legal fees.

 Requirements for Business Owners Policies